storacha/w3filecoin-infra/docs/architecture.md

 1. Check if piece is already in the pipeline (S3 Bucket)
   - Before getting a piece into the pipelined queue, it should be stored to guarantee uniqueness
-  - Also important to be able to report back on in progress work when deal state of a piece is still unknown by fallbacking to Head Request in bucket
+  - Also important to be able to report back on the in progress work when deal state of a piece is still unknown by fallbacking to Head Request in bucket
   - Key `${pieceCid}/{pieceCid}`, Value empty
     - TODO: actually we might need to use the value to be able to grab the URLs for the piece...
-2. Put and Get ferry blocks (S3 Bucket)
+2. Put and Get batch blocks (S3 Bucket)
-  - While `ferry-queue` is working, these blocks will be stored to be propagated through queue stages via their CIDs
+  - While `batch-queue` is working, these blocks will be stored to be propagated through queue stages via their CIDs
   - Key `${blockCid}/{blockCid}`, Value empty with expiration date
 3. Write pieces together with the aggregate they are part of (DynamoDB)
   - Based on schema below